PCBoyGames/Simply-Love-Combo-Fonts/README.md

 To install a combo font, download both files into a new folder in "*themefolder*/Fonts/_Combo Fonts" with the same name as the folder you downloaded them from here.
 For example, if you downloaded Comic Sans, the folder cascade should look like "*themefolder*/Fonts/_Combo Fonts/Comic Sans" and this folder should have two files named "Comic Sans 15x15.png" and "Comic Sans.ini" for the image and configuration respectively.

+## Can I request a font?
+Have at it!
+I'll see if it has what it needs to be here (see **What is in a combo font?** for more details) and if so, I'll definitely make it for you.
+Contact me at simplylovecombofonts(at)gmail.com with a link to the font or a font name.
+If I have multiple fonts that fit or may fit a name, I will reply with links to the font possibilities, but when you find a font link before I do, I'd be glad to see it.

 ## Can I send in my own?
 Please do!
 If you want to make a combo font for this repository, ensure that additional scripting (such as LUA in a seperate file) is not required, and let me know through a pull request. ***You must fill out the form for your combo font to be accepted in this repository.*** Please make sure that your font uses the main map and contains no watermarks (such as a developer logo in place of a slash), blank spaces (such as all numbers but no sign of the slash, which is left empty), [tofu](https://curiosity.com/topics/a-missing-letters-blank-box-is-called-tofu-curiosity/) (such as a blank box in place of a slash) or replacements (such as a letter A in place of a slash (yes, I've seen this sort of thing happen)) for needed characters.
 I will make changes if needed according to the contributing rules to ensure everything works out.
 As mentioned earlier, I would ideal adding the font name to the list (I might change where this is) with your Stepmania/ITG alias appended in parentheses.
 Again, please remember, I will revert the README if you troll it in your fork.